Fujifilm X20 versus Canon G7 X

 |Panasonic LX100 (⇒ lft | rgt)||Four Thirds||12.7||4112||3088||4K/30p||22.3||12.5||553||67|

-Beyond body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the X20 has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the G7X relies on live view and the rear LCD for framing.
-The adjacent table lists some of the other core features of the Fujifilm X20 and Canon G7 X along with similar information for a sample of similar cameras.
+The table below summarizes some of the other core capabilities of the Fujifilm X20 and Canon G7 X in connection with corresponding information for a sample of similar cameras.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Canon M3 (⇒ lft | rgt)||no||no||3.0||1040||tilting||YES||4000||4.2||5||no|